-In master2 and slave modes, this external synchronization clock should be directly connected to the RT pin and always provided continuously.
+In master2 and slave modes, connect this external synchronization clock directly to the RT pin and always provide continuously.
 The internal oscillator frequency can be either of two times faster than switching frequency or the same as the switching frequency by configuring the combination of FB and OPT pins (see Table 1).